ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part01.md

 ### Raspberry Pi Imaging Utility for the Ubuntu 22.04 LTS x64 OS installation

-The imaging utility will be used install Ubuntu onto your SD Card or USB flash drive.
+The imaging utility will be used to install Ubuntu onto your SD Card or USB flash drive.

 - [Raspberry Pi imaging Utility](https://www.raspberrypi.com/software/)
 - [Ubuntu Server 22.04 LTS x64 for Raspberry Pi](https://ubuntu.com/download/raspberry-pi)